alucardthefish/learning-javascript/README.md

 ## map() function

 The map function allows us to create new arrays from a current array.
+Calls a defined callback function on each element of an array, and returns an array that contains the results.

 Lets create a new array with the square of ages